backand/docs/docs/apidocs/security/index.md

 1. Delete My App User.

 You can directly modify those JavaScript actions if needed.
-**Note**: By default, Backand sets the Where Condition of the action to "false" if it detects that you do not have a users object in your model, meaning that the action will never run.
+**Note**: By default, Backand sets the Where Condition of the action to 'false' if it detects that you do not have a users object in your model, meaning that the action will never run.

 If you have a users object in your model, Backand adds the following actions, which run before and during user creation